Updated: Feb 15

 Librarian monthly on-site presentation to the assisted living community

 Free audio devices for the hearing impaired, plus audio discs of books

-Free tech training from mobile library at the community
+Free tech training offered by a city-wide mobile library which drove to the assisted living community

 Storywalks A StoryWalk® is a fun, family-friendly, outdoor activity, where pages of a book are placed along a walking route.
 Each stop along the way displays one page of the book.
-Though this activity features children's books, any age can enjoy and learn from it.
+Though this activity features children's books, any age can enjoy and learn on a Storywalk.

 Expanded borrowing of physical items at one time (i.e. 100 books/magazines, 20 Books on CD, 20 DVDs, 20 music CDs)

 No more fees for overdue books; replacement for lost or damaged material still apply